matt77hias/Gwent/README.md

 Notes
 --------------------------------------------------------------------------
 * 4x _Commander's Horn_ can be contained in one's deck of which one is implicit via for example _Eredin King of the Wild Hunt_
-* 5x _Blue Stripes Commando_ can be contained in one's deck according to the game, unfortunately only 3 different textures are available.
+* 5x _Blue Stripes Commando_ can be contained in one's deck according to the digital game, unfortunately only 3 different textures are available.
-* Special abilities and strengths are based on the game not on the limited edition card set produced by _CD Projekt RED_.
+* Special abilities and strengths are based on the digital game not on the limited edition card set produced by [_CD Projekt RED_](http://en.cdprojektred.com/).
 * _Bovine Defense Force_ can only be triggered in the next round via _Cow_ (see [video](https://www.youtube.com/watch?v=UKKlnXvIDxs)).

 Thanks